panzerdp/dmitripavlutin.com/content/posts/104-prototypal-inheritance/index.md

 JavaScript looks for inherited properties not only in the direct prototype of the object, but also in the prototype of the prototype, and so on in the chain of prototypes.

-Finally, JavaScript still provides the classic syntax of `class`-es.
-However, this syntax is a syntactic sugar on top of prototypes.
+Finally, JavaScript still provides the classic syntax of `class`-es, which is syntactic sugar on top of prototypes.

 *Have questions about prototypal inheritance?
 Ask in a comment below!*